rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/stages.md

 ### `after-install`

-This stage is executed after installation of the OS has ended (after calling `cos-install`).
+This stage is executed after installation of the OS has ended (last step of `elemental install`).

 Example:
 ```yaml